Last updated: March 1, 2021

 Medical use

-Many states are currently developing statutes permitting medical marijuana.
-There are extreme variances in the permitted use and amount of medical marijuana even within the states with more liberal regulations.
-Some states, such Connecticut, require patients to register with the state and have one of eleven qualifying conditions, and only allow the sale of medical marijuana from a licensed dispensary.
+Some states, such as Connecticut, require patients to register with the state and have one of eleven qualifying conditions and only allow the sale of medical marijuana from a licensed dispensary.
 Other states are more liberal in their regulation of medical marijuana and simply require a recommendation from a certified physician in order to obtain medical marijuana.
-Still other states, such as North Carolina and Georgia, do not currently allow for the use of medical marijuana, but do allow for the limited use of cannabidiol (“CBD oil”).

 “Decriminalization”

-Some states have “decriminalized” marijuana use and possession.
-Be very wary of this categorization, however, because what may constitute “decriminalized” in one state, resulting in a purely civil penalty or fine, is actually a misdemeanor in another state and may carry with it a permanent mark on your criminal record.
-For example, Connecticut imposes a maximum possible fine of $150 for possession of less than half an ounce of marijuana for first time offenders.
-This is a purely civil penalty, resulting in no criminal record.
-Similarly, Maryland has decriminalized small amounts and possession of less than 10 grams will constitute a civil offense punishable by a $100 fine for first-time offenders.
-North Carolina, despite claims that it has “decriminalized” marijuana, still counts possession of less than half an ounce of marijuana as a class 3 misdemeanor.
-Conviction of a class 3 misdemeanor in North Carolina will go on your criminal record.
+For example, Connecticut imposes a maximum possible fine of $150 for possession of less than half an ounce of marijuana for first-time offenders.
+This is purely a civil penalty, resulting in no criminal record.
+Similarly, Maryland has decriminalized small amounts of marijuana.
+Possession of fewer than 10 grams will constitute a civil offense punishable by a $100 fine for first-time offenders.

 Employer rights in medical/recreational use states

 While employment law has not shifted as dramatically as the drug laws over the years, the Colorado Supreme Court has recently upheld, in Coats v Dish Network, the firing of an employee who legally smoked marijuana.
 Because marijuana is still illegal under federal law, employers are well within their rights to test for illegal substances, even in states where marijuana is legal for recreational or medicinal purposes.
-The statues of the State of California specifically provide that employers may still enforce policies that include marijuana screening.

 Arguments in favor of including marijuana in workplace drug screening

 Those who support the inclusion of marijuana as one of the screened substances in pre-employment drug testing in those states where marijuana is legal for either recreational or medicinal purposes primarily cite safety standards in support of their argument.
-Safety-sensitive industries such as the trucking, railway, transportation and aviation industries are also the most federally regulated employers.
-Marijuana remains illegal under federal laws.
-Because these employers are bound by federal regulations and testing is mandatory under these regulations, these employers lack discretion in their drug screening policies.
+Safety-sensitive industries such as the trucking, railway, transportation, and aviation industries are also the most federally regulated employers.

 Other employers, those not bound by the federal regulations, oppose changing their pre-employment drug screening policies because they wish to remain autonomous in dictating their employment policies.
 Because marijuana is illegal under federal law, they are well within their rights to screen for all illegal substances and they simply choose to exercise their rights.